 The over-the-top-ness that is so essential to camp comes alive in the showstopping second half of the exhibition.
 Candy-colored cubbies (designed in conjunction with theater scenographer Jan Versweyveld) contain designs that run the gamut of Sontagian ideas.
 Visitors can take in ensembles informed by childlike wonder, which use mass culture as high fashion, which contain sequins by the thousand, and oh-so-very much more.

 Just outside the Iris and B. Gerald Cantor Exhibition Hall (and at store.metmuseum.org), The Met Store presents its own interpretations of camp.
 Our assortment of apparel, jewelry, and other fun gifts echoes several of the themes of the exhibition.
-Designed to fool the eye, we offer delightfully deceptive pieces that celebrate the irony-loving and just plain fun aspects of camp.
+With the hope of fooling the eye, we offer delightfully deceptive pieces that celebrate the irony-loving and just plain fun aspects of camp.
 We’ve created a pattern of very bright, very artificial flowers to adorn accessories, channeling the joy of the aesthetic.